hpc-carpentry/hpc-carpentry.github.io/_posts/2019/12/2019-12-05-thanking-comms-supporters.md

 #### Visuals Worth 1000 Words

-We are in awe of the mind maps, flowcharts, posters and other visuals that community members have developed to expound on the focus and work of The Carpentries community.
+We love the mind maps, flowcharts, posters and other visuals that community members have developed to expound on the focus and work of The Carpentries community.
 They have managed to communicate such niche / layered / complex content with clarity and were very well received by the audiences they were presented to.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I attended the <a href="https://twitter.com/thecarpentries?ref_src=twsrc%5Etfw">@thecarpentries</a> workshop training these last two days and here are my major insights!
 Great teaching training, happy to be part of it :) <a href="https://t.co/gZ2edaQnN8">pic.twitter.com/gZ2edaQnN8</a></p><p>&mdash; Daniela C. Soto (@dcsoto_cl) <a href="https://twitter.com/dcsoto_cl/status/1111447971550228480?ref_src=twsrc%5Etfw">March 29, 2019</a></p></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>